Skip to the main content.

 What types of things can my business do with a unified communications solution that I can't do with my traditional phone system?

 • Increased mobility.
 With a unified communication system, you can make and receive calls, chat and more, all through your office extension.
-This allows you stay connected to the office when you're not at your physical location.
+This allows you to stay connected to the office when you're not at your physical location.

 • Faxing.
 Faxes in a unified communication environment are received by the system and then routed to the recipients as an email attachment.